-In Greece, the primary legal basis for Covered Bonds issuance is article 152 of Law 4261/2014 (Primary Legislation).
-This provision is identical with the provision of Article 91 of the now repealed Law 3601/2007, which had entered into force on 1 August 2007.
+In Greece, the primary legal basis for Covered Bonds issuance is Article 152 of Law 4261/2014 (Primary Legislation).
 The transactions contemplated in this Base Prospectus are based, in part, on the provisions of the Greek Covered Bond Legislation.
-So far as the Issuer is aware, as at the date of this Base Prospectus there have been at least six similar programmes based upon the Greek Covered Bond Legislation and there has been no judicial authority as to the interpretation of any of the provisions of the Greek Covered Bond Legislation.
-For further information on the Greek Covered

-Bond Legislation, see "Summary of the Greek Covered Bond Legislation".
+So far as the Issuer is aware, as at the date of this Base Prospectus there have been several similar issues of securities based upon the Greek Covered Bond Legislation and there has been no judicial authority as to the interpretation of any of the provisions of the Greek Covered Bond Legislation.
+For further information on the Greek Covered Bond Legislation, see "Summary of the Greek Covered Bond Legislation".
 There are a number of aspects of Greek law which are referred to in this Base Prospectus with which potential Covered Bondholders are likely to be unfamiliar.
 Particular attention should be paid to the sections of this Base Prospectus containing such references.